zakaryjs/CA-T2A2-Webserver_API/README.md

 Postgres is also more complicated in regards to the setup, which creates a larger barrier for entry, leading to the overall experience being less beginner-friendly.

+Though these are widely considered to be the most common disadvantages, these did not affect me as PSQL met my needs and was something that I was familiar with.

 ### R4: Identify and discuss the key functionalities and benefits of an ORM

+**Functionality**

 ORM stands for Object Relational Mapping.
 An ORM is a way for an application to interact with a database.

 ORMs use a programming language, instead of plain SQL, for database related commands, making it easier to create queries, and modify the entirety of the database.
 This also means that developers dont have to constantly switch between writing SQL, and for example, Python, and can just write in the one language.

+ORMs are designed to help simplify the interactions between a database, such as the one used in this assignment, and a programming language, such as Python.

+ORMs, by design, result in developers writing less code in most cases.
+As they don't have to spend time writing multiple similar, repeated statements and instead allow developers to use functions in order to create queries and other operations.

+ORMs also allow developers to easily change the database that the app is currently connected to.
+In this apps current configuration, and in other apps that use the SQLAlchemy ORM, this can be changed by editing the `.env` file and changing the `DATABASE_URL`.

+ORMs also provide features to allow custom validation, and configuration as to the data types, and requirements of certain fields/tables. other libraries can extend this functionality, e.g. `Marshmallow`, and can be used to ensure data validity and integrity.

+**Benefits**

+SQL syntax is not required inside of an ORM, and instead may only be used inside of the actual database if it is required.

+ORMs provide strong security in regards to database connections, to ensure that all operations are completed, and not intefered with.

 ORMs allow for developers to use the object oriented functions of their chosen programming language.
 This means that knowledge from the functions of a specific programming language can be applied in the creation of database relations, relationships and validation paramaters.

 Furthermore, ORMS have strong support for most SQL tasks.
 The ORM that is used in this application, SQLAlchemy, makes it easy to create, seed and drop databases.
-It is also really easy to change which database the application is connected to; this can be done by simply modifying the .env file.
+It is also really easy to manipulate the data inside of a database that is connected to an ORM as this can be done through the use of functions, which can be repeated a multitude of times instead of having to write single queries.
 ### R5: Document all endpoints for your API

 Endpoint documentation should include: